Pedro Cano: Military awards and Medal of Honor citation

-On that day, Wainwright, and other dignitaries rode with Cano in the parade from the Missouri Pacific Railroad station, on the East side of town, towards the Hidalgo county courthouse where the Fourth Army commander presented the Distinguished Service Cross.
-In the parade besides the Army and Navy officers were veterans groups, high school bands from Edinburg and McAllen high schools and the Corpus Christi Naval base band, and Edinburg High School pep clubs.

-It was learned that the Distinguished Service Cross had gone from the Eight Service Command to the Harlingen Army Field.
-A Lieutenant there asked Pedro if he wanted a ceremony to be awarded the "Purple Heart."
-Pedro said he already had that medal.
-According to Pedro, no offer was ever made of a Distinguished Service Cross, a finding the army would establish as fact when their investigation uncovered all the facts to their satisfaction.
 Texas State Senator Rogers Kelley, learned of Cano's desire to become an American citizen.
-The Senator began making arrangements for Cano's speedy naturalization.
+The senator began making arrangements for Cano's speedy naturalization.
 In addition, Cano was given 40 acre of land and some accompanying farm equipment, and he returned to the farming life he'd left behind when he went to war.

-The city of Edinburg, Texas named Cano Street after the war hero.
+The city of Edinburg named Cano Street after the war hero.
 Texas State Representative Aaron Peña sponsored H.R.
-1427 to honor the Edinburg, Texas hero during the 81st Legislative Session.
+1427 to honor Cano during the 81st Legislative Session.